bankrupt

 Study

 Filing for bankruptcy is often considered a worst-case scenario and for many Americans who do pursue that last-ditch effort to rescue their finances, it is because of one reason: healthcare costs.
-A study from academic researchers found that 66.5 percent of all bankruptcies were tied to medical issues, either because of high costs for care or time out of work.
+A study from academic researchers found that 66.5 percent of all bankruptcies were tied to medical issues, either because of high costs for adults with health care or time out of work.
 An estimated 530,000 families turn to bankruptcy each year because of medical issues and bills, the research found.
 Other reasons include unaffordable mortgages or foreclosure, at 45 percent; followed by spending or living beyond one’s means, 44.4 percent; providing help to friends or relatives, 28.4 percent; student loans, 25.4 percent; or divorce or separation, 24.4 percent.
 [2]

 The cost of health care is a significant financial burden for many people.
 A 2021 Census Bureau study found nearly 1 in 5 households (19%) couldn’t pay for medical care when it was needed.
 The Consumer Financial Protection Bureau reported in 2022 that whenever debt collectors contacted consumers, medical debt was the most likely reason.
 This close connection between poor health and financial troubles carries through to bankruptcy.
 The link was notably made in a 2000 study that concluded medical bills accounted for 40% of bankruptcy filings the previous year.